 Serial Escalation: In her first Carnival, where how well one does determines one's rank in class, she scored 35,000.
 After a few Carnivals passed, Elizabeth was the next closest with 6,300.

-The Ace: While the other Pandoras could barely stay alive against the Nova-possessed Pandoras, Elizabeth had very little trouble dealing with them.
+The Ace: While the other Pandora could barely stay alive against the Nova-possessed Pandora, Elizabeth had very little trouble dealing with them.

 Attack Drone: Her volt weapon, Stigma Satellite System, is basically two of these.

 Characterization Marches On: Elizabeth's early chapters portray her as an extremely cold, order-obsessed, borderline tyrant who wants Satellizer broken for her insubordination to the third years.
 She later becomes someone who has a deep sense of compassion and justice, who seeks to challenge the rules and was someone who never knuckled under to others because 'those are the rules' when she was younger.
 She's pretty much a different person entirely.